comfortblanket/calendar_creator/README.md

 The event style dicts have the following options, with default values in parentheses (many defaults come from the `settings` dict above):

-    special (False) whether this is a special event
+    special (normal) type of special event- can be normal, header, or footer

     font-size (special-event-font-size if special, else event-font-size)
     font-family (special-event-font-family if special, else event-font-family)